 Optical fibre has high bandwidth due to the speed at which data can be transmitted and the range of frequencies over which data can travel without any attenuation.

-- List a few advantages of optical fiber communication?
+8. List a few advantages of optical fiber communication.

 - Fiber optic cable has a much higher bandwidth as compared to copper cables.

-- It can transfer much amount of data as compared to other metal cables.
+- Optical fibre can transfer a large amount of data as compared to other metal cables.

-- Economical & cost-efficient with less power consumption.
+- OFC cable iseconomical and cost-efficient with less power consumption.

-- Durable & flexible with less signal degradation.
+- Durable and flexible with less signal degradation.